theultimate1/twitter-fire-scraper/Documents/spring-break-tasks/README.md

     It should be able to display:

-    1. A dashboard of new tweets
+    1. A dashboard of new tweets /07)

-    2. A map of tweets (geolocated ones)
+    2. A map of tweets (geolocated ones) (due 04/14)

-    3. A way to search for saved tweets (think MongoDB Compass)
+    3. A way to search for saved tweets (think MongoDB Compass) (due 04/14)

-    4. A way to delete tweets
+    4. A way to delete tweets (due 04/21)

-    5. A way to scrape new tweets!
+    5. A way to scrape new tweets! (due 04/21)

-3. Make extended scraping unit-tests that verify the scraper's ability to search large amounts of tweets.
+3. Make extended scraping unit-tests that verify the scraper's ability to search large amounts of tweets. (due 03/31)

 Some notes: